 Flexible Terms and Rate Options

-Fixed-Rate Mortgages: Your interest rate stays the same for the entire life of the loan (common terms include 15, 20, or 30 years).
+Fixed-Rate Mortgages: Your interest rate stays the same for the entire life of the loan.
+Common terms include 15, 20, or 30 years.

-Adjustable-Rate Mortgage (ARMs): These usually offer a lower initial interest rate for a set period of time (like 5 or 7 years) before the rate adjusts based on market conditions.
+Adjustable-Rate Mortgage (ARMs): These usually offer a lower initial interest rate for a set period of time (like 5 or 7 years) before the rate adjusts based on current market conditions.

 The Truth About Down Payments and PMI